Newspaper Page Text

 dry.

-The woman. she ¢laims had been
+The woman, she claims had been

 brought to her by a man who

-works at the Withers Coal com
+work at the Withers Coal com

 laundry included one silk blue and

-rod diamond dress, one light green
+r"d diamond dress, one light green

-flowered dre«s with a white tuck
+flowered dre'.s with a white tuck

-ed vest. two white slips and a white
+ed vest, two white slips and a white

-Dotectives were sent upon the
+Detectives were sent upon the

-cace for investigation immediatelv
+case for investigation immediatolv.

 ficult one.